10 wedding invitation etiquette do’s and don’ts

 Even if the wedding is a bit less formal, your wedding invitations should follow this simple rule.

-5. Address your guests properly
+5. Do: Address your guests properly

-An important part of invitation etiquette is how to address wedding invitations.
-Addressing your guests properly is a key part of wedding invitation etiquette and likely the first part of the wedding invitation that your guests will see upon opening.
+An important part of invitation etiquette is learning how to address wedding invitations.
+Addressing your guests properly is a key part of proper wedding invitation etiquette and likely the first part of the wedding invitation that your guests will see upon opening.
 That said, this is the only section of the invitation that should include abbreviations (with the exception of a Doctor or other professional title).
 Here is a list of guidelines on how to properly address wedding invitations with proper titles:

 To a single woman: